-The impact of the changes is still being assessed by management There are no other standards, interpretations or amendments to existing standards that are not yet effective that would be expected to have a material impact on the operations of the Company.
+Management has determined that the impact of the changes, if any will not be significant to the financial statements.
+There are no other standards, interpretations or amendments to existing standards that are not yet effective that would be expected to have a material impact on the operations of the Company.